deainesia/handsip/README.md

 4. **Care about Performance**

    Performance test is always a part of my journey remembering on how important it is.
 I strive to keep the performance at the good state as recommendation.
 For this project, I keep LCP < 2.5s, CLS < 0.1 and INP < 200.
-To achieve that, I use `rollup-plugin-critical` to create critical CSS to minimize render blocking, compress image file and change the format to WEBP/AVIF, minimize heavy motion, set preload or lazy load images, and set fetch priority to enhance LCP.
+To achieve that, I use `critical` to create critical CSS to minimize render blocking, compress image file and change the format to WEBP/AVIF, minimize heavy motion, set preload or lazy load images, and set fetch priority to enhance LCP.
 As I change default font, I also set font to _swap_ mode to prevent rendering delay.

 5. **Add a little touch of SEO**